-Meanwhile, insulating cavity walls could save you up to £155 per year in a semi-detached house.
 You can also make your home more energy efficient by replacing your single-glazed windows with double glazing.

 While many people are reluctant to make these big changes to their homes and pay the costs in the short term, it is well worth it in the long term, with many households reducing their energy bills significantly as a result.